JoshEthan/oknieds-personal/README.md

 # oknieds-personal
 Oknieds is a planner project based on the popular GtD (Getting Things Done) productivity method created by David Allen.
+With Oknieds, you can easily organize your tasks into specific categories and streamline your workflow for increased productivity and reduced stress.
+Whether you prefer a physical notebook or a digital app, Oknieds can help you stay on top of your tasks and achieve your goals.